by Conrad Weisert

 Update, April 21, 2007

 It happened again this week!
 Users of BlackBerry® mobile devices were left without communication services for a half-day, reportedly as a result of inadequate testing of a software upgrade by the service provider.
-Given that many users worldwide have come to depend their BlackBerry devices for routine business activities, the impact was considered extremely serious.
+Given that many users worldwide have come to depend on their BlackBerry devices for routine business activities, the impact was considered extremely serious.

 I don't know any details of the specific causes of the Chicago Tribune and American Airlines failures.
 Perhaps some will come to light in the trade press.
 Meanwhile, it's clear that, barring deliberate sabotage, there were serious failures of management discipline.